-In a corner of Seaford lurks a “once in a lifetime” garden, as well as a local legend!
+In a corner of Seaford lurks one of our “once in a lifetime” Sussex gardens, as well as a local legend!
 Driftwood Garden is the work of Geoff Stonebanks and the most incredible wonderland of creativity.
 You may have heard of it because it’s fair to say that over the years it’s attracted a fair bit of attention from gardening bigwigs as well as the media, including Gardener’s World, BBC and ITV Meridian.
 And rightly so.

 There’s a couple of 1950s rocking horses, a line of teacups, a mysterious ivy-clad door, mosaic birds, metal sculptures in the shape of flowers, the occasional gnome, and the obligatory driftwood.
 And that’s just for starters.
 You need a keen eye to spot everything (and probably several visits) and if you think a coastal garden might be lacking in interest, you’d be very wrong.

 There are dozens of wonderful blooms, all of which are set against a background of evergreen colour, ferns, agaves, palms, and unusually shaped succulents.
 It’s a riot of interest that includes texture, colour, structure and conversation starters.
 But I get the feeling what I see today, won’t necessarily be what you see tomorrow as it’s a garden that seems to evolve and change all the time.
 What’s more, if you’ve visited before, well stand by, because over the winter, the garden underwent a bit of a transformation and now has a new sunken garden area.